 Orange County, Population: 19,500

 We love Carrboro and consider it to be even more progressive than Hillsborough, though the latter was ranked even higher than Asheville on the hippie radar.
 On some days, I’ve noticed just as many bicycles as cars rolling through the small town.
 When visiting, stop for an organic soda or some NC beer at the original Weaver Street Market, where you’ll find a nice shaded area for passing the time.
 Saturdays mean you should check out the Carrboro farmer’s market, known as one of the best in the country.
-I’m a big fan of the small town’s coffee shops, including Gray Squirrel and, of course, Carrboro Coffee Roasters.
+We learned about it and other restaurants in Carrboro while doing a Taste Carolina Gourmet Food Tour there.
+We’re also big fans of the small town’s coffee shops, including Gray Squirrel and, of course, Carrboro Coffee Roasters.

 Alamance County, Population: 2,000